Measure These 7 Corporate Real Estate Metrics in 2025

 How to use it: Comparing utilization rates from the same time periods tells you which assets in your portfolio are performing the best in terms of popularity with employees.
 On a more granular level, comparison tells you which types of spaces employees use the most, and whether this is consistent across workplaces.

-Most people view the office as a place for collaboration and brainstorming post-pandemic, but perhaps some employees come in for quiet individual spaces.
-Comparing how employees use spaces is ammunition for CRE leaders to make the right decisions for office design and portfolio resizing.
+Most people view the office as a place for collaboration and brainstorming, but some employees come in for quiet focus spaces.
+Comparing how employees use spaces is ammunition for corporate real estate leaders to make the right decisions for office design and portfolio resizing.